jaccomeijer/render-jsx-plugin-poc/README.md

 Esbuild bundles all mdx pages in `src/pages` and the `render-jsx-plugin` will render each bundle to html.

-MDX file changes are automatically rebuild.
+MDX file changes automatically update the HTML.
 A browser refresh does a full rebuild, this can be useful when working with resources like css.